OUR POLICIES

 8. Security

 a.
-MXFD IT Support & Infrastructure shall ensure that personal data is stored securely using modern software that is kept-up to date.
+MXFD IT Support & Infrastructure shall ensure that personal data is stored securely using modern software that is kept up to date.

 d.
-Appropriate back-up and disaster recovery solutions shall be in place.
+Appropriate backup and disaster recovery solutions shall be in place.

 9. Breach

-In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data, the Charity shall promptly assess the risk to people’s rights and freedoms and if appropriate report this breach to the support@mxfd.co.uk & ICO
+In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data, MXFD IT Support & Infrastructure shall promptly assess the risk to individuals’ rights and freedoms and, if appropriate, report this breach to support@mxfd.co.uk and the ICO (more information on the ICO website).

 END OF POLICY